-In polygon mode, Planimeter calculates the perimeter and area of a geodesic polygon for the WGS84 ellipsoid.
+In polygon mode, Planimeter (version 1.46) calculates the perimeter and area of a polygon whose edges are either geodesics or rhumb lines on the WGS84 ellipsoid.
 Counter-clockwise traversal of a polygon results in a positive area.
-Only simple polygons are supported for the area computation.
+Only simple (i.e., non-self-intersecting) polygons are supported for the area computation.
 There is no need to close the polygon.
 Polygons may include one or both poles.
 In polyline mode, Planimeter calculates the length of the geodesic path joining the points.

 Give the vertices in terms of latitude and longitude, for example (these all refer to the position of Timbuktu):